 MP3 vs MP4 - Understanding the Differences Between MP3 and MP4

-Lots of users want to download some music online, but some songs come with MP3 extension while some are in MP4 format, which makes them feel extremely confused.
-So, what are the differences between MP3 and MP4?
-Which format should you save?
-MP3 vs MP4, which format has better sound quality?
-Is MP4 video or audio?
-Scroll down to understand the differences between MP3 and MP4 format.
-Also learn how to extract MP3 audio file from MP4 video file without losing sound quality.
+Many users download music online, but some files come in MP3 format while others are labeled as MP4, which can be a bit confusing.
+So, what’s the difference between MP3 and MP4?
+Which format should you save your files in?
+When comparing MP3 vs MP4, which one offers better audio quality?
+Is MP4 an audio format or a video format?
+Keep reading to learn the key differences between MP3 and MP4, and find out how to extract MP3 audio from an MP4 file without losing sound quality.

 Convert MP4 Video Files to MP3 Audio without Losing Quality